handsomekiwi/marlin-gus-simpson/README.md

-this is a marlin version for gus simpson
+This is a marlin version for gus simpson only